iamnoah/compute-js/README.md

 ### Backbone

-backbone-compute.js hooks into Backbone.Model's `get` to give you computes.
+backbone-compute.js hooks into Backbone.Model's `get` (and other access methods) to give you computes.
 Just use `model.get` to read values from your models and you can created compute functions with them. e.g.,

 ```
 var compute = require("backbone-compute");